-During 2014, many of our blog topics will be devoted to helping you reorganize and declutter.
-The first reorganization project to tackle this year is the basement, which is usually the last place that gets cleaned and organized.
 The basement is one of the largest storage spaces in the home, but it also is usually a “catch all” for all of your stuff.
 If you get the basement reorganized first and make room for storage, then it can be a great place to store items from other reorganization projects in your home.
 Below are a few basement organization ideas that will make the project easier to handle.

-3. Before you start moving items back into the room, create zones in the basement.
-Frist, split the zones into storage, utility and living space.
-Then, once you've created these zones, then create even smaller zones within the bigger areas.
-As you go through the items that you are going to store in the basement, sort the items into categories and put like items together.
+- Categorize Your Storage Area: As you go through the items that you are going to store in the basement, sort the items into categories and put like items together.
 Christmas decorations should be stored together in one place.
 Create a craft corner or table with all of the crafting items.
 Keep bulk food and paper supplies together on your shelving units.
 Utilize all the spaces, including the area under the stairways and walls.
 Hang tools on the pegboards and place the clear plastic storage boxes on your new shelving units.

-Basement Storage Ideas and Tips
+Basement Storage Tips

-3. Keep a path cleared around the utility equipment such as the furnace, water heater, circuit breaker, water shut-off valves, and drains.
+- Create an Access Path: Keep a path cleared around the utility equipment such as the furnace, water heater, circuit breaker, water shut-off valves, and drains.

-6. After you have stored your like categorized items in one place, make sure to place items that you are accessing more often towards the front of the shelving unit.
+- Be Strategic with Your Basement Organization: Make sure to place items that you are accessing more often towards the front of the shelving unit.
 Christmas decorations are only needed for a few months a year, so they can go towards the back of your storage area.